mebusy/notes/dev_notes/Nand2TetrisI.md

 ### The Clock

  - convert physical time to discreet time.
+    - to ensure the system state is stabilized.
  - Nothing changes within a time unit
     - for example , NOT gate
     - at every time unit  , it can have a different input